Call for Papers

 PUBLICATION

-We welcome submissions addressing (but not limited to) the following thematic areas:
+We welcome contributions including, but not limited to, the following themes:

 Collections as Data and Research Readiness